Adding pedals is a lot of fun.

 Rock, blues and metal are the primary areas where you'll hear the effect.

-I started playing guitar when I was 10 years old and didn't buy one until around five years later.
-Looking back on it, I think that timing was pretty good, as I'd been playing long enough to have a feel for lead and soloing, which made the wah pedal more useful at that point.
+I started playing guitar when I was 10 years old and didn't buy this pedal (or any wah) until five years later.
+Looking back on it, I think that timing was pretty good, as I'd been playing long enough to have a feel for lead melody and soloing, which made the wah pedal more useful at that point.

 A low retail price ($50) keeps the used tag fairly close to the same number.